NSYNC: 2000–2001: No Strings Attached and groundbreaking success

 With their legal woes behind them, NSYNC refocused and worked on tracks for its second album.
 In January 2000, the group released "Bye Bye Bye", an upbeat dance track, which shot into the top 5 of the Hot 100 and spent 5 weeks atop the Hot 100 Airplay chart.
 The song is often considered the group's signature song.

 The accompanying album, No Strings Attached, was released on March 21, 2000.
 It sold a record 2.42 million in its first week of release.
 By the end of 2000, it had sold over 9.9 million copies.
-No Strings Attached was the best-selling album of 2000, and the second-best selling album of the decade in the US behind The Beatles' 1.
+No Strings Attached was the best-selling album of 2000, and the second-best selling album of the decade in the US behind the Beatles' 1.
 As of August 2012, No Strings Attached was the eighth best selling album of the SoundScan era, and received a Diamond certification from RIAA for sales of over 11,099,000.
 The album was all-time bestselling pre-ordered album on Amazon.com.

 The second single, "It's Gonna Be Me", became the group's first number one single in the U.S. and remained at the top position on the Billboard Hot 100 from July 29 to August 11, 2000.
 The third and final single, "This I Promise You" reached the top five on the Billboard Hot 100 chart.
-They performed the Spanish version of the song "Yo Te Voy Amar" at the Latin Grammys in 2001.
+They performed the Spanish version of the song, "Yo Te Voy a Amar", at the Latin Grammys in 2001.
 The group also embarked on their No Strings Attached Tour that year.
 The adventures of preparing for the tour were featured on an MTV special "Making the Tour", which was later released on DVD.
 The tour was then featured on a HBO special, which aired the same week the group's song "It's Gonna Be Me" hit number one on the charts.
 The group then went on the second leg of the tour in the fall and performed one last show in 2001 for the "Rock in Rio" concert.
 The group also released Live From Madison Square Garden, a home video release of its HBO Special.
 NSYNC and Aerosmith co-headlined the Super Bowl XXXV halftime show, titled "The Kings of Rock and Pop", with appearances from Britney Spears, Mary J. Blige and Nelly.
 NSYNC was among the artists that performed at the 2002 Winter Olympics ceremonies.